 - For decisions regarding the support of investment initiatives for large-scale research infrastructure the FWO board of trustees relies on the advice of experts who assess the scientific quality of the applications, and subsequently verify, for those applications that are rated as excellent, whether the associated investment plans are sufficiently realistic and objective.
 Two expert committees are established: the Science and the Invest Committees as defined in the internal and external peer review regulations.

 - As supervisor of the project, you prepare your proposal via the FWO e-portal and transfer your proposal in preparation to your host institution (=main applicant of the proposal).
-The internal deadline is september 18th.
-Please contact the research coordination office of your research institution for practicalities.
+Please contact the research coordination office of your research institution for internal deadlines and practicalities.

 - Your application is submitted to a number of experts non active in Belgium.